bytedream/cryptoGX/README.md

 # License

-This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](License) file for more details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](License) file for more details